flkapes/PowerAPI/README.md

-# This is a simple API expoing my homelab's power draw.
+# This is a simple API exposing my homelab / nas power draw as an API for HomeAssistant.

 ### I am using Linear Interpolation to extrapolate power draw for components that do not report their power consumption.